Matthew-K-Shaw/Matthew-K-Shaw/README.md

 <h1>Matthew Shaw</h1>
 <b>Aspiring Cybersecurity Specialst</b>
 <h2> :mag_right: About Me:</h2>
 <b>Transitioning from a dynamic role as a Business Development and Operations Manager in a cutting-edge startup, where I played an important role in growing profits at Aqua Rev, I've embarked on an exciting journey into the rapidly evolving field of cybersecurity.
 With a background in Hospitality Management, my early career honed my communication and motivation skills, setting the foundation for building strong relationships and fostering collaboration and innovation.
-Now, as I navigate cybersecurity, I bring a unique blend of business ingenuity and personal finesse.
-Equipped with analytical skills and a nderstanding of threat assessment, I am poised to contribute to the forefront of technological security, driven by a passion for continuous learning and a commitment to tackling new challenges head-on.</b>
+As I navigate cybersecurity, I bring a unique blend of business ingenuity and personal finesse.
+Equipped with analytical skills and an understanding of threat assessment, I am poised to contribute to the forefront of technological security, driven by a passion for continuous learning and a commitment to tackling new challenges head-on.</b>

   <h2>👨‍💻 Cybersecurity Projects:</h2>